rubocop/rails-style-guide/README.md

     <sup>[[link](#one-method)]</sup>

   * <a name="shared-instance-variables"></a>
-    Share no more than two instance variables between a controller and a view.
+    Minimize the number of instance variables passed between a controller and a view.
     <sup>[[link](#shared-instance-variables)]</sup>

   * <a name="lexically-scoped-action-filter"></a>